-- 4.6 In this section, we describe the core elements of the 2019 Fee methodology, which we are proposing to retain in the 2021 Fee methodology.
-These are: - (1) a separate Fee is calculated for each WEEE stream; - (2) the size of the Fee is based on the difference between a PCS's actual collections and a PCS's collection target; - (3) the size of the Fee is larger for a PCS that does not meet its target in a stream with a national collection surplus, compared to a stream with a national collection shortfall; - (4) the Fee is based on the average direct costs of LA-DCF collections; - (5) the Fee reflects the proportion of WEEE collected from LA-DCFs by a PCS to meet its target; and - (6) variable administrative costs are included in the Fee for each WEEE stream unless it is a stream that has a zero Fee. - 4.7 We briefly discuss each of these elements further below. - 4.8 Elements (1) and (2) are core principles of the Fee which have applied since we proposed the first Fee formula in 2014.
-We consider that the reasoning behind these core principles remains sound, and does not require any adjustment for the impact of the Covid-19 pandemic or any other market features in 2021.
-Therefore, our proposal for the 2021 Fee methodology is still based on these principles. - 4.9 Element (3) was introduced in 2016, when we added the 'Surplus Escalator', which applies to streams where national total collections exceed target.
+- (3) the size of the Fee is larger for a PCS that does not meet its target in a stream with a national collection surplus, compared to a stream with a national collection shortfall; - (4) the Fee is based on the average direct costs of LA-DCF collections; - (5) the Fee reflects the proportion of WEEE collected from LA-DCFs by a PCS to meet its target, compared to the national average of WEEE collected from LA-DCFs for that stream; and - (6) variable administrative costs are included in the Fee for each WEEE stream unless it is a stream that has a zero Fee. - 4.12 We briefly discuss each of these elements further below. - 4.13 Elements (1) and (2) are core principles of the Fee which have applied since we proposed the first Fee formula in 2014.
+We consider that the reasoning behind these core principles remains sound, and does not require any adjustment in 2023.
+Therefore, our proposal for the 2023 Fee methodology is still based on these principles. - 4.14 Element (3) was introduced in 2016, when we added the 'Surplus Escalator', which applies to streams where national total collections exceed target.
 The purpose of this escalator is to apply a higher fee to PCS' that do not meet their collection target in a market with a surplus of WEEE (when it is easier to avoid a shortfall).
-Again, we consider the reasoning behind the Surplus Escalator remains sound, and we recommend that it should continue to be applied. - 4.10 Elements (4) and (5) were incorporated in 2017, when we added a 'WEEE source adjustment premium' to our Fee methodology to reflect that the cost of collecting WEEE from different sources can vary substantially.
-In particular, WEEE collected from LA-DCFs generally costs more to collect than WEEE from other sources. - 4.11 Consequently, we proposed the introduction of an adjustment to incentivise PCSs to collect WEEE from LA-DCFs, which has been included in the Fee methodology in all subsequent years.

-- 4.12 Although a greater proportion of WEEE in some streams is now collected by retailers or through other non-LA-DCF sources, we consider that the logic underpinning the WEEE source adjustment has not changed.
-We understand it is still more expensive to collect WEEE from LA-DCFs compared to other sources, and the implicit prioritisation of LA-DCF WEEE remains unchanged; this means that it remains necessary to incentivise the collection of WEEE from that source, and therefore we recommend that this adjustment continues to be applied. - 4.13 In relation to element (6), we propose maintaining the 'variable administrative cost' which we introduced into our Fee methodology in 2018.
-Again, we consider the logic underpinning the inclusion of this element into the Fee methodology remains sound.
+Again, we consider the reasoning behind the Surplus Escalator remains sound, and we recommend that it should continue to be applied. - 4.15 Elements (4) and (5) were incorporated in 2017, when we added a 'WEEE source adjustment premium' to our Fee methodology to reflect that the cost of collecting WEEE from different sources can vary substantially.
+In particular, WEEE collected from LA-DCFs generally costs more to collect than WEEE from other sources. - 4.16 Consequently, we proposed the introduction of an adjustment to incentivise PCSs to collect WEEE from LA-DCFs, which has been included in the Fee methodology in all subsequent years. - 4.17 Although a greater proportion of WEEE in some streams is now collected by retailers or through other non LA-DCF sources, we consider that the logic underpinning the WEEE source adjustment has not changed.
+We understand it is still more expensive to collect WEEE from LA-DCFs compared to other sources, and the implicit prioritisation of LA-DCF WEEE in the UK Regulations remains unchanged; this means that it remains necessary to incentivise the collection of WEEE from that source, and therefore we recommend that this adjustment continues to be applied.